 Perhaps the most important critique of judicial elections has been that they undermine judicial independence.
-Judges who wish to maintain their positions might be tempted to make decisions with an eye toward reelection rather than to rule strictly on the facts of the case and relevant law.
-Indeed, one of the primary justifications for judicial independence is that courts can have a thermostatic effect on popular prejudices and provide relief to vulnerable minorities (Hamilton 2003).
+Judges who wish to maintain their positions might be tempted to make decisions with an eye towards reelection rather than to rule strictly on the facts of the case and relevant law.
 An extensive body of political science research finds that electoral vulnerability leads to more popular decision-making, especially in salient policy areas such as death penalty cases (e.g., Brace and Boyea 2008; M.G.
 Hall 1987).